arthurhen00/inf01127-trabalho-final/README.md

 # inf01127-trabalho-final

 ## Server
-create the ./env file in the ./server directory with the following content
+create the .env file in the ./server directory with the following content
 ```
 DATABASE_URL="file:./dev.db"
 ```